Friday 12 August

 Shortwave Collective practices feminist approaches in our creative experiments with radio — valuing collaborative work, process over outcome, and learning with and from each other using DIY methods.
 Our recent work constructing ‘Open Wave-Receivers’ (self-powered radio receivers made from readily available and found materials) brings into focus the site-and-time specificity of radio reception.

 We experiment with designs that incorporate the physicalities of an immediate space into the circuit - such as coils wrapped around roof tiles, ground wires connected to garden taps, and antennas attached to fences - all of which set the circuit within a specific location.
 By listening over time, we notice the atmospheric and environmental influences on radio reception.
-We think of these and other radio devices in situ as part of a larger constellation of bodies and materiality, experienced through listening.
+We think of these and other radio devices in situ as part of a larger constellation of bodies, materiality, and connection experienced through listening.

-Over the course of 22 hours during Radio Art Zone, we will share our processes of making and listening.
-Listeners will be able to tune into Shortwave Collective engaged in collective and solitary listening experiences as we search for radio reception through Open Wave-Receivers and other devices such as VHF and VLF receivers, software-defined radio, walkie-talkies, and electromagnetic detectors from the locations in which we live and work.
+Over the course of 22 hours during Radio Art Zone, listeners will be able to tune into Shortwave Collective engaged in collective and solitary listening experiences as we search for radio reception through Open Wave-Receivers and other devices such as VHF and VLF receivers, software-defined radio, walkie-talkies, and electromagnetic detectors.

 Shortwave Collective is an international, feminist artist group established in May 2020, interested in creative uses of radio.
 We meet regularly to discuss feminist approaches to amateur radio and the radio spectrum as artistic material, share resources and consider DIY approaches and inclusive structures.
 Alongside broadcasts for Movement Radio (Athens), Radiophrenia (Glasgow), and Resonance FM (London), Shortwave Collective has participated in commissions and residencies with Soundcamp (UK) and Buinho Creative Hub (Portugal).
 Their designs for ‘Open Wave-Receivers’ were recently published in MAKE Magazine (Vol 80).